aujared/aujared.github.io/projects/SimplySavory.md

 I also further improved my leadership skills, as I did majority of the organizing of our group, meetings, issues etc, along with leading the in class presentations.

 This project was a good closer to ICS 314, requiring use of skills we learned throughout the semester in a team environment, and reinforcing a new style of working (Agile) to complete the daunting task of a complex meteor application.

+The full repository is found here: [https://github.com/simply-savory/simply-savory](link), a detailed guide on installation and running/using the system can be found at the github.io link.